j-x-huang/Medical-Blockchain/README.md

 ```
 If you prefer to download a zip file, replace .tar.gz with .zip

-After downloading the tools run these commands to download the Hyperledger Fabric runtimes:
+After downloading the tools run these commands to download the Hyperledger Fabric runtime libraries:

 ```sh
 cd fabric-dev-servers